kateetak/forge-bulk-issue-ops/README.md

 The app is designed to be support tailoring to an organisation's specific needs, but this requires code changes.
 There are several public functions in `static/spa/extension/bulkOperationRuleEnforcer.ts` that are designed for orgaisations to inject their own logic.
 When adding custom logic, it is recommended to keep code within the `static/spa/extension` directory to keep it isolated from the rest of the code.

+Static configuration rules are defined as constants in `static/spa/extension/bulkOperationStaticRules.ts`.

 # Additional configuration options

 Configuration options can be defined in [static/spa/src/model/config.ts](static/spa/src/model/config.ts), but be careful modifying these options.